HDF-NI/hdf5.node/readme.md

 This module, [hdf5.node][npm-url], is intended to be a pure API for reading and writing HDF5 files.
-Graphical user interfaces or other layers should be implemented in separate modeuls.
+Graphical user interfaces or other layers should be implemented in separate modules.

 Unlike other languages that wrap hdf5 API's this interface takes advantage of the compatibility of V8 and HDF5.
 The result is a direct map to javascript